xfred81/kombat-lt/README.md

 # kombat-lt

 KOMBAT live tracker is based on the KOMBAT algorithm, formerly integrated in Siril 1.2.
-It is here used to track a pattern (eg. planetary surface1), and to propose a guiding through KStars control handset.
+It is here used to track a pattern (eg. planetary surface), and to propose an automatic guiding through KStars control handset.

 ## Why?

 I wrote this program because I use ```KStars``` for DSO astrophotography, especially because of its specific features (support of focuser, astrometry alignment, etc.) but I prefer ```FireCapture``` when I switch to planetary sessions.
 And when I use its internal guiding, it seems to conflict which ```Ekos``` and the tracking stops.
+A cloudy weekend made my mind, and I implemented this little tool.

 ## Installation